aristanetworks/anta/docs/advanced_usages/custom-tests.md

 In addition to the required `AntaTest.anta_tests` decorator, ANTA offers a set of optional decorators for further test customization:

+- `anta.decorators.deprecated_test`: Use this to log a message of WARNING severity when a test is deprecated.
-- `anta.decorators.skip_on_platforms`: Use this to conditionally skip or mark as 'failure' (see note below) tests for functionalities that are not supported on specific platforms.
+- `anta.decorators.skip_on_platforms`: Use this to skip tests for functionalities that are not supported on specific platforms.
-- `anta.decorators.check_bgp_family_enable`: Use this to conditionally skip or mark as 'failure' (see note below) tests when a particular BGP address family is not configured on the device.
+- `anta.decorators.check_bgp_family_enable`: Use this to skip tests when a particular BGP address family is not configured on the device.

-!!! note
+!!! warning
-    To enforce strict mode and mark skipped tests as 'failures', modify the test definition in the ANTA catalog.
-For more details, see [How to Enable Strict Mode for Test Decorators](../usage-inventory-catalog.md#enabling-strict-mode-for-test-decorators).
+    The `check_bgp_family_enable` decorator is deprecated and will eventually be removed in a future major release of ANTA.
+For more details, please refer to the [BGP tests section](../api/tests.routing.bgp.md).

 ```python
 from anta.decorators import skip_on_platforms